 Solar Panel Location: Things to Consider

-If you want to show off your green solar water pump, then the location of the this solar panel won't be much of an issue, and you can install the panel next to your fountain.
+If you want to show off your green solar water pump, then the solar panel location won't be much of an issue, and you can install the panel next to your fountain.
 However, if you want to keep the solar panel out of sight, you'll need to find a water pump that has wiring that is long enough to allow you to place the solar panel away from the fountain.
-However, keep in mind that the solar panel should be located in an open area that is exposed to as much direct sunlight as possible.
+However, keep in mind that the solar panel should be located in an open area exposed to as much direct sunlight as possible.